Andrettin/Wyrmsun/readme.txt

 * Maps
 - The player now starts the Random Dungeon and Hall of Lyr maps with a small assortment of units besides the starting hero.
+- Added new possible starting/max tech level for custom maps, "Civilized (Gunpowder)".
+If "Civilized (Iron)" is set as the max tech level, players will no longer be able to research Gunpowder.

 * Scenarios
 - Added an underground layer for the Nidavellir scenarios.